Distributary: Related terms

 Common terms to name individual river distributaries in English-speaking countries are arm and channel.
 These terms may refer to a distributary that does not rejoin the channel from which it has branched (e.g., the North, Middle, and South Arms of the Fraser River, or the West Channel of the Mackenzie River), or to one that does (e.g. Annacis Channel and Annieville Channel of the Fraser River, separated by Annacis Island).

 In Australia, the term anabranch is used to refer to a distributary that diverts from the main course of the river and rejoins it later.
-In North America an anabranching river is called a braided stream.
+In North America such a branching river is called a braided river.

 North America

 In Louisiana, the Atchafalaya River is an important distributary of the Mississippi River.
 Because the Atchafalaya takes a steeper route to the Gulf of Mexico than does the Mississippi, over several decades the Atchafalaya has captured more and more of the Mississippi's flow, after the Mississippi meandered into the Red River of the South.
 The Old River Control Structure, a dam which regulates the outflow from the Mississippi into the Atchafalaya, was completed by the Army Corps of Engineers in 1963.
 The dam is intended to prevent the Atchafalaya from capturing the main flow of the Mississippi and stranding the ports of Baton Rouge and New Orleans.

 In British Columbia, Canada, the Fraser River has numerous sloughs and side-channels which may be defined as distributaries.
 This river's final stretch has three main distributaries: the North Arm and the South Arm, and a few smaller ones adjoining them.